antoineleclair/shoeboxmail/README.md

-# Shoebox SMTP
+# Shoebox Mail

-Shoebox SMTP is an SMTP server and an HTML inbox application to use in automated browser testing.
+Shoebox Mail is an SMTP server and an HTML inbox application to use in automated browser testing.